mzabani/codd/README.md

 CREATE DATABASE codd_experiments;
 ````

-That's a lot to take in. _Codd_ handles pure SQL migrations but also has some special header comments defined that can make it do special things.
+That's a lot to take in. codd handles pure SQL migrations but also has some special header comments defined that can make it do special things.

 - The `-- codd: no-txn` header comment specifies that this migration can't run inside a transaction.
 Postgres doesn't allow us to create databases (plus a few other statements) inside transactions, after all.
 - The `-- codd-connection` header comment specifies that this specific migration will run with its own connection string, not with the default one.

-You can find more about the special migration directives that _codd_ understands [here](docs/SQL-MIGRATIONS.md#configurability).
+You can find more about the special migration directives that codd understands [here](docs/SQL-MIGRATIONS.md#configurability).

 Now add this migration by running one of the two commands below: